pheix/raku-trove/README.md

 ### Gitlab

-Coverage percentage in Gitlab is retrieved from job's standard output: while your tests are running, you have to print actual test progress in percents to console (stdout).
-Output logs is parsed by runner on job finish, the matching patterns [should be set up](https://docs.gitlab.com/ee/ci/pipelines/settings.html#add-test-coverage-results-using-project-settings-removed) in `.gitlab-ci.yml` — CI/CD configuration file.
+Coverage percentage in Gitlab is retrieved from job's standard output: while your tests are running, you have to print actual test progress in percents to console (`STDOUT`).
+Output log is parsed by runner on job finish, the matching patterns [should be set up](https://docs.gitlab.com/ee/ci/pipelines/settings.html#add-test-coverage-results-using-project-settings-removed) in `.gitlab-ci.yml` — CI/CD configuration file.

-Consider trivial test configuration example from the section above, the standard output is:
+Consider trivial test configuration example from the [section above](#trivial-test-configuration-example), the standard output is:

 ```
 01. Running -eok(1,'true');                              [ 33% covered ]